 - Only courses with a grade of "C" or above will be considered.
-Courses graded as "Pass/Fail" are generally not transferable. - Courses must have been substantially parallel to the Golden Gate Seminary courses as determined by the department chairperson of the subject area based on catalog review of the sending school. - Transfer credit from institutions outside the United States will be evaluated on an individual basis after the student has completed at least 12 semester hours at Golden Gate Seminary.
+Courses graded as "Pass/Fail" are generally not transferable. - Courses must have been substantially parallel to the Gateway Seminary courses as determined by the department chairperson of the subject area based on catalog review of the sending school. - Transfer credit from institutions outside the United States will be evaluated on an individual basis after the student has completed at least 12 semester hours at Gateway Seminary.
 A Credentials Evaluation Service report may be required of each student desiring such credit and may serve as a guide for transfer credit evaluation.
-Transfer of credit from institutions outside the United States that are not affiliated with an ATS accredited seminary must be approved by the faculty. - Students transferring credits to complete graduation requirements must submit official transcripts with final grade to the Registrar's Office at least 60 days prior to commencement. - Students pursuing a second degree at the same level (two master's degrees) can transfer no more than half of the credits required for the first degree into the GGBTS degree. - Transfer credit is not granted for P1111 Foundations for Ministry, P1116 Integration into Ministry, P1121/22 Leadership Practicum I & II, and P1123 Theological Field Education.

-- GGBTS: Transfer Credit - Transfer credit is granted only for transcripted academic work.
+Transfer of credit from institutions outside the United States that are not affiliated with an ATS accredited seminary must be approved by the faculty. - Students transferring credits to complete graduation requirements must submit official transcripts with final grade to the Registrar's Office at least 60 days prior to commencement. - Students pursuing a second degree at the same level (two master's degrees) can transfer no more than half of the credits required for the first degree into the Seminary degree. - Transfer credit is not granted for P1111 Foundations for Ministry or P1121/22 Leadership Practicum I & II. - Transfer credit is granted only for transcripted academic work.
 No credit is given based on work or life experience. - ATS Standards stipulate that coursework completed more than 10 years prior to the completion of a degree will not fulfill graduation requirements.
 Any student wishing to appeal this policy must do so through the Student Relations Committee as soon as possible following admission and no later than the date by which his/her graduation application is due.